eclipse/microprofile-starter/how-to.md

     , "http://localhost:8080"
     , "http://localhost:8180" `
 * Add a 'profile' to the file `src/main/resources/pom-servers.xml`.
    The id of the profile must be the _code_ you specified in the previous bullet.
-See also the section _A verify specific 'profile' for a server - MicroProfile version combination_ for an alternative.
+See also the section _ Use a specific 'profile' for a server - MicroProfile version combination_ for an alternative.
    This profile should generate an executable jar file.
    `<profile>
       <id>implementationx</id>